kcarino17/DH150-UX/README.md

    - "Menu" on the website is divided into two subsections: "top categories" are listed in one part of the menu and and the other provides links to the glossary of other categories in alphabetical order.
 This may be helpful to some but I think more guidance and sorting of categories by the web designer would be a more helpful method of organization.
 That way, the user doesn’t have to check if their topic of interest is in the “popular” category already. **(2)**
    - On the home page, articles are divided into categories of topic or specific formats but none of these categories are present on the menu bar at the top.
 Examples of these are “Through my eyes”, “animal science”, etc. **(1)**
    - When you go to the page of a certain topic, the first link at the top is the in-depth article defining the problem.
 This could be helpful for those doing research to get as much information as possible.
    - There are few indicators on the website that give insight into how the website can be navigated by users.
 There is minimal organization of topics.
-THere should be clearer diferentiation of categories between articles. **(3)**
+There should be clearer diferentiation of categories between articles. **(3)**

 **3. User control and freedom**
    - Users can skip to certain subsections of each article by clicking that subsection’s title at the top of the article.
 However, once chosen, the article scrolls all the way down to that subsection and does not provide the user with a method of going back to the top to browse the other subsections. **(2)**